ELC3K/ELC3K.github.io/README.md

 # Welcome to ELC3K : ELC Freak

 _ELC3K Discord Server permanent invite_ :  [ELC Freak's Discord](https://discord.io/ELC3K) [ELC3K](https://discordapp.com/api/guilds/394112667154907139/widget.png?style=banner2)

-**We are an international clan of AMX ELC Bis enthusiasts.**
+### We are an international clan of AMX ELC Bis enthusiasts.

-**If you like this tank and you want to improve in it, you're very welcome here. **
+### If you like this tank and you want to improve in it, you're very welcome here.

-**We don't play ClanWars, just good old for-fun platoons with our clan mates.**
+### We don't play ClanWars, just good old for-fun platoons with our clan mates.

-**We also enjoy playing other types and tiers, but ELC is the king of them all!**
+### We also enjoy playing other types and tiers, but ELC is the king of them all !

 Requirements if you wish to join this clan are :